coding-lemur/nodefilestore/README.md

 ## description
 This is a very lightweight filesharing service base on nodejs and mongodb/GridFS.
 For the frontend we using react and ES6.
 Files can upload and download without registration.
-Each file will expiring after 7 days and will totally removed from the databse by an nightly task (see [nodefilestore-cleanup](https://github.com/MCeddy/nodefilestore-cleanup) repo).
+Each file will expiring after 7 days and will totally removed from the database by an nightly task.

 ## features
 - cross-platform (nodejs)
 - modern frontend (react and ES6)
 - streaming files into mongoDB (GridFS)
 - anonymous uploading
-- auto cleanup of expired files (see [nodefilestore-cleanup](https://github.com/MCeddy/nodefilestore-cleanup) repo)
+- auto cleanup of expired files
-- open source
+- open source (MIT)

 ## setup
 - first make sure you have an mongodb instance running and enough free space for uploaded files